fyellin/PuzzleSolver/README.md

     solver.add_constraint(('d1', 'd2', 'd3'),
         lambda x, y, z: int(x) * int(y) == int(z))

+Although it is easier to specify constraints using lambdas, you can also use a function.

 Note that the arguments passed to the predicate are strings, and the predicate is responsible for converting them to integers, if necessary.
 The items in the initial tuple can either be a `Clue` or the name of a clue.